kovaxis/midly/README.md

 smf.save("PiRewritten.mid").unwrap();
 ```

-Or use the `LiveEvent` type to parse individual MIDI events:
+Or use the `LiveEvent` type to parse real-time MIDI events:

 ```rust
 use midly::{live::LiveEvent, MidiMessage};